 After relinquishing her hospital ship duties the Oranje returned to the Amsterdam - Southampton - Djakarta run between 1947 & 1957.

-August 1946 - on arrival at Amsterdam for the first time in six years, the Oranje was the first ship to use the great north lock at Ijmuiden, which had only just been repaired after it was heavily damaged by the retreating German forces in 1944.
+July 1946 - on arrival at Amsterdam for the first time in six years, the Oranje was the first ship to use the great north lock at Ijmuiden, which had only just been repaired after it was heavily damaged by the retreating German forces in 1944.
 Amongst other things four 1,200 ton lock gates required reconstruction.

-April 6th 1947 - A Bay of Biscay storm swept three of the crew overboard from Dutch liner Oranje, sunk the British ship Willodale and left a trail of death from fishing vessels.
-The Oranje was taking Dutch repatriates from N.E.I, to Holland.
-Whilst crossing the deck Stewardess Miss G Broer caught her leg between a pipe and the side of the deck, nurse Schimmel and chief steward G W Meyer came to assist, but all were swept overboard, the ferocity of the storm making rescue virtually impossible.
+April 6th 1947 - A severe storm in the Bay of Biscay led to the deaths of four persons on the Oranje which was transporting 800 Dutch repatriates and other passengers from Netherlands East Indies to Holland.
+Whilst crossing the deck stewardess Miss G Broer caught her leg between a pipe and the side of the deck, nurse Schimmel and chief steward G W Meyer came to assist, but all were swept overboard, the ferocity of the storm making rescue virtually impossible.
 Later the chief mate received fatal injuries when he was thrown against deck fittings.
-The storm which struck the Oranje and swamped the British ship Willodale took further toll when 10 French sailors were washed off a fishing vessel off Brittany.
-Another boat going to their rescue was lost with all hands.
-Survivors of the wrecked British ship Willodale told the Daily Express how towards the end of the 7-hour fight to right the ship's list by shifting the deck cargo, props broke loose and 1,000 of them crashed into the sea injuring some of the crew and battering to fragments lifeboats which were being lowered.
+Several passengers also recieved minor injuries, the ship arrived at Southampton on April 6th with her flags flying at half mast.

 May 2nd 1947 - A major fire at the Rotterdam Lloyd storage depot at Tandjong Prick, Batavia harbour required the moving of several vessels to safety including the Oranje.